github/developer.github.com/content/v3/search.md

    * [Languages](https://help.github.com/articles/searching-code#language)
       Searches code based on the language it's written in.
    * [Forks](https://help.github.com/articles/searching-code#forks)
-      Specifies the number of forks a repository should have and/or whether forked repositories should be included in the results at all.
+      Filters repositories based on the number of forks, and/or whether code from forked repositories should be included in the results at all.
    * [Size](https://help.github.com/articles/searching-code#size)
       Finds files that match a certain size (in kilobytes).
    * [Path](https://help.github.com/articles/searching-code#path)